 Christopher Semler, MBA, PMP

 Chris has degrees in Economics and Mathematics from Ithaca College and an MBA from St. John Fisher College.
 He is certified by the Project Management Institute as a Project Manager Professional.
-Since creating Organizational Harmony, he has helped raise over $191 million in funds for schools, hospitals, non-profits, and businesses.
-Chris has an award rate of 70% in the last year, and has created the highest scoring application for several competitions to include the US Department of Education’s Investing in Innovation, the US Health and Human Resources Telehealth Network Grant Program, the NYS Department of Education’s Mission Transition Program, and the NYS Department of Education Response to Intervention Program.
+Since creating Organizational Harmony, he has helped raise over $201 million in funds for schools, hospitals, non-profits, and businesses.
+Chris has an award rate of 68%, and has created the highest scoring application for several competitions to include the US Department of Education’s Investing in Innovation, the US Health and Human Resources Telehealth Network Grant Program, the NYS Department of Education’s Mission Transition Program, and the NYS Department of Education Response to Intervention Program.
 Chris recently wrote three Race to the Top – District grants which all placed in the top 20 out of 392 applications and resulted in over $47 million in funding.

 Chris worked as a non-profit director and vice president for agencies supporting individuals with developmental disabilities.
 In these roles, Chris developed many new employment opportunities, clinical programs, and homes for people with developmental disabilities.
 In one organization, he raised more than $13 million in additional revenues and was key to increasing customer growth by 42%.
 In these roles, Chris managed up to six facilities and led as many as 200 people.